Getting started with Octez#

 Once your transaction is included in a block, you can retrieve it in one of the public block explorers, which list the whole history of the different Tezos networks (mainnet or test networks).

-In Tezos there are two kinds of accounts: implicit accounts and smart contracts (see Accounts and addresses for more details).
+In Tezos there are two kinds of accounts: user accounts (also called implicit accounts) and smart contracts (also called originated accounts), see Accounts and addresses for more details.

-• Addresses with a tz prefix, like the tz1 public key hashes used above, represent implicit accounts.
+• Addresses with a tz prefix, like the tz1 public key hashes used above, represent user accounts.
 They are created with a transfer operation to the account’s public key hash.

 • Smart contracts have addresses starting with KT1 and are created with an origination operation.
 They don’t have a corresponding secret key and they run Michelson code each time they receive a transaction.